mwidjaja1/3pfl/README.md

 ## 1. Be friendly to our team ❤️

-We are trying to create a friendly + active team environment.
-To that end, all teammates -- regardless of level even up to Captain -- are expected to:
+To maintain a friendly & active team environment, all teammates at all levels are expected to:

 - **Be respectful to all teammates even if the other side was at fault**.
 Violations include bullying, harassment, lying, griefing, vulgarity, or rudeness toward teammates.
 - **Support our family friendly community**.
 Violations include abusing your role, making discriminatory statements, being egregiously not family friendly, or spam.
 - **Not break any laws or Noodlecake's Terms of Service**

-When a rule violation is identified:

-- **Emergency situations:** Any captain/co-captain can act immediately.
-- **All other cases:** Captains will discuss privately and decide on either a warning/demotion/boot once 3 captains agree (unless more disagree).
+**When a rule violation is identified**: Captains will privately discuss and decide on appropriate action (warning, demotion, or boot).
+A majority vote of captains, with a minimum of 3, is required.
+Any captain may act on their own in an emergency situation.

 **To report violations:** Take evidence and DM a captain on [Discord](https://discord.gg/RGzcnXfWhv) or use our [Homepage](https://linktr.ee/3pfl).